adaptingadapting/Holberton-SpeedrunAllChecksPercent/4permissions/README.md

 task 3 in this one we use a new command called chown, change owner

 task 4 weve already done this before, just use touch

+task 5 was trickier before, now just do +x and its done